SamuelGong/Lotto/README.md

 we can prevent the adversarial server from selecting an arbitrary number of dishonest participants.

-Specifically, to achieve secure **random selection**, Lotto allows each client in the population to determine its participation in a training round by computing **[verifiable random functions](https://eprint.iacr.org/2004/310.pdf)**
+Specifically, to achieve secure **random selection**, SecuRaffle allows each client in the population to determine its participation in a training round by computing **[verifiable random functions](https://eprint.iacr.org/2004/310.pdf)**
 (VRFs) using its secret key and public inputs.
-Once a client decides to participate, Lotto collects the referred randomness, along with the associated VRF proof, for other participants to verify the generation of the randomness.
+Once a client decides to participate, SecuRaffle collects the referred randomness, along with the associated VRF proof, for other participants to verify the generation of the randomness.
 This approach ensures that each client's participation is provably independent of, fair to, and unpredictable for other clients.
 Yet, an adversarial server may still exploit this process to grow the dishonest cohort, for example, by sending incorrect and/or a selected subset of messages.
-Lotto further mitigates such misconduct by enabling honest clients to **verify critical messages**.
+SecuRaffle further mitigates such misconduct by enabling honest clients to **verify critical messages**.
-Lotto provides a **provable guarantee** that the compromised fraction of selected participants remains minimum, thereby maintaining the security guarantees offered by secure aggregation and distributed DP.
+SecuRaffle provides a **provable guarantee** that the compromised fraction of selected participants remains minimum, thereby maintaining the security guarantees offered by secure aggregation and distributed DP.

-Lotto is also capable of securing more advanced algorithms, referred to as **informed selection**, which are widely used in FL to judiciously select the best-performing participants for optimal training efficiency, such as [Oort](https://www.usenix.org/system/files/osdi21-lai.pdf).
+SecuRaffle is also capable of securing more advanced algorithms, referred to as **informed selection**, which are widely used in FL to judiciously select the best-performing participants for optimal training efficiency, such as [Oort](https://www.usenix.org/system/files/osdi21-lai.pdf).
-Given that these algorithms rely on client-specific measurements (e.g., processing speed and data quality) that are difficult to verify, Lotto does not attempt to precisely follow their selection logic.
+Given that these algorithms rely on client-specific measurements (e.g., processing speed and data quality) that are difficult to verify, SecuRaffle does not attempt to precisely follow their selection logic.
 Instead, it **approximates them** by reducing an informed selection problem to a random one.
 To do so, it first allows the server to **refine the client pool** by excluding a small fraction of low-quality clients based on the specified measurements.
-Lotto then **performs secure random selection** from the refined pool.
+SecuRaffle then **performs secure random selection** from the refined pool.
 Although an adversarial server may still attempt to manipulate this process by excluding honest clients, the security of our random selection ensures that any advantage it gains is **provably small**.

-We have implemented Lotto as a library and evaluated its performance with various FL tasks in a large EC2 cluster configured to emulate a cross-device scenario.
-Compared to insecure selection algorithms, Lotto **slightly increases the duration** of each training round by less than 10% while achieving **comparable or even better time-to-accuracy** performance.
+We have implemented SecuRaffle as a library and evaluated its performance with various FL tasks in a large EC2 cluster configured to emulate a cross-device scenario.
+Compared to insecure selection algorithms, SecuRaffle **slightly increases the duration** of each training round by less than 10% while achieving **comparable or even better time-to-accuracy** performance.